Shorts: Europe and America

 In much of Europe and the Americas during the 19th and early 20th centuries, shorts were worn as outerwear only by young boys until they reached a certain height or maturity.
 When boys got older, typically around puberty, they would receive their first pair of long trousers.
 This produced the perception that shorts were only for young boys.
-Because of this, men would not wear shorts to avoid looking immature, even when the weather is hot.
+Because of this, men would not wear shorts to avoid looking immature, even when the weather was hot.
 Women tended not to wear shorts in most cultures, due to social mores: they were expected to wear dresses, or skirts and blouses.

 In the 1890s, knee pants (an early type of short pants) became the standard wear for American boys.
 Many urban school portraits from the 1890s show all but the oldest boys wearing knee pants.
 North American boys normally wore knee pants with short stockings.
 This began to change after the 1900s when North American boys began wearing knickerbockers during the winter, while short pants became more popular in Europe.
 In the 1930s, shorts started to be worn for casual comfort (e.g. outdoor and athletic activities) by both men and women.
 However, it was still taboo to wear shorts outside of certain activities.

 Since about the time of World War II, when many soldiers served in tropical locations, adult men have worn shorts more often, especially in summer weather, but the perception of shorts as being only for young boys took several decades to change, and to some extent still exists in certain circles.
-By the late 20th century it had become more common for men to wear shorts as casual wear in summer, but much less so in cooler seasons.
+Shorts would soon become more popular by the late 1960s as a result of the countercultural movement that defined the decade, and men and women started wearing jean shorts and other variants as the 1970s dawned.
+It would become more common for men to wear shorts as casual wear in summer, but much less so in cooler seasons.

+Asia

+Shorts are not traditional clothing in some Asian countries.
+International trade and fashion trends have helped bring shorts to the East.
+They were first treated as taboo in countries like China, Japan, Korea and Vietnam because they conflicted with old traditions that women have to cover their body private parts and worries about sexual harassment.

+As time goes by, shorts are slowly accepted by people, especially young people.

+Now in Asia, wearing shorts is considered young, active, and energetic.
+They are a symbol of freedom from old rules and have helped promote gender equality.

 Worldwide

-Adults are also commonly seen wearing shorts, however wearing shorts is less common among women in traditional eastern countries than in the West, although this varies widely by region - women more often wear shorts in large, cosmopolitan cities.
-In some countries adult women can be seen wearing loose-fitting shorts that end at or just below the knee, as these are seen as sufficiently modest.
+Adults are also commonly seen wearing shorts, but wearing shorts is less common among women in traditional eastern countries than in the West although that varies widely by region.
+Women more often wear shorts in large cosmopolitan cities.
+In some countries, adult women can be seen wearing loose-fitting shorts that end at or just below the knee, as these are seen as sufficiently modest.